-Student Photo Identification Charge.
-A fee of \$3 per student is assessed each regular semester (Fall and Spring) and \$1.50 each summer term for the issuance of a student photo identification card.
+Student Identification Card Fee.
+A fee of \$3 a student is assessed each regular semester (Fall and Spring) and \$1.50 each summer term for the issuance of a student photo identification card.

 University Publication Fee.
 A \$5 per semester fee will be assessed all students enrolled at UTSA to cover the costs of providing catalogs, class schedules, and other official publications.